Helga de la Brache: Aftermath

-"Princess Helga de la Brache" spent her last years in an apartment in the Klara norra-area with her companion, seemingly paid for by a supporter.
+"Princess Helga de la Brache" spent her last years in a modest apartment in the Klara norra-area with her companion, seemingly paid for by a supporter.
 The two women lived a quiet life, walked in the park and ordered home food and rarely talked to other people.
 Helga was described as a nice old woman.
 In 1884, the two women were observed in the gardens of Drottningholm Palace by King Oscar II, who ordered them to be escorted from the park.
 Soon after, they moved from their apartment to another one in Djurgården, because they were afraid that they were going to be arrested.

 During her last years, she was described as dignified and sad.
 According to the artist Georg von Rosen, who was present at her death bed, she was genuinely convinced of her royal birth.